-A Few Notes About This Tutorial
+A Few Notes About This Wool Cat Cave Tutorial

-My personal preference is to use a plastic based resist, something such as a heavy bubble-wrap or a piece of laminate floor cushioning.
-Cardboard can become water logged during the process and tends to break up in the process, as very nearly happened with this project!
+A resist is used to prevent the two sides of this project from fusing together, thus a 3D vessel is created.
+My personal preference is to use a plastic-based resist—something such as heavy bubble-wrap or a piece of laminate floor cushioning.
+Cardboard can become waterlogged during the process and tends to break up, as very nearly happened with this project!

 Things You Will Need to Complete This Project